 Flashlight Day – Read with a flashlight while the lights are off.

-Other Ideas: make tissue paper flowers, flip flops in the classroom, make a fort day, frisbee day, make paper fans
+Other Ideas: make tissue paper flowers, flip flops in the classroom, make a fort day, frisbee day, make paper fans, fancy dress up day

 Other Ideas: goldfish snack day, glitter craft day, gum day, wear green day

-Helping Hand Day – So something kind for others.
-Make cards for a local nursing home or school staff members.
+Helping Hand Day – Do something kind for others, like make cards for a local nursing home or school staff members.

 Other Ideas: hat day, crazy hair day, hopscotch day, hula day